ClintH/kattegat/README.md

 ## Javascript libraries

 Useful Javascript libraries are preinstalled on your computer for you, and available in the `BASE\bower_components`.
-You are free to reference them individually with a `SCRIPT` tag, or take advantage of the `BASE\bower_components\libraries.js` file, which is essentially glued-together version of all the libraries, making it super easy to import the whole lot with a single tag:
+You are free to reference them individually with a `SCRIPT` tag, or take advantage of the `BASE\bower_components\libraries.js` file, which is a glued-together version of all the libraries, making it super easy to import the whole lot with a single tag:

 ````
 <script src="/bower_components/libraries.js"></script>